Query API

 Aggregates Array

-The aggregates array defines an aggregate for a column in a table that is returned from a Query Chart query when the display type (viz_type; see Query Object) is Table.
-Simply put, an aggregate is the result of simple statistical analyses across a dataset.
+The aggregates array specifies an aggregate for a table column from a Query Chart query when the display type (viz_type; see Query Object) is Table.
+An aggregate is the result of basic statistical analyses on a dataset.

 Field | Type | Description |